Spectral stability of metric-measure Laplacians: Introduction

 \begin{definition} Let $X=(X,d,\mu)$ be a metric-measure space and $\rho>0$.
 The \textit{$\rho$-Laplacian} $\Dr_X\co L^2(X)\to L^2(X)$ is defined by \be \Dr_X u(x)= \frac{1}{\rho^2\mu(B_\rho(x))} \int_{B_\rho(x)} \big(u(x)-u(y)\big)\, d\mu(y) \ee for $u\in L^2(X)$. \end{definition}

 If $X$ is a Riemannian $n$-manifold, then $\Dr_X$ converges as $\rho\to 0$ (e.g.\ on smooth functions) to the Beltrami--Laplace operator multiplied by the constant $\frac{-1}{2(n+2)}$.
-For general metric-measure spaces, it is not clear what should replace the normalizing constant $\frac1{2(n+2)}$ so it does not appear in our definition.
-It is plausible that $\Dr_X$ has a meaningful limit as $\rho\to 0$ for a large class of metric-measure spaces $X$.
-We hope to address this question elsewhere.
-In this paper we consider the operator $\Dr_X$ for a fixed ``small'' value of $\rho$.
+For general metric-measure spaces, it is not clear what should replace the normalizing constant $\frac1{2(n+2)}$.
+Thus it does not appear in our definition.
+For ``good'' metric-measure spaces operators of this type (more precisely, the corresponding energy functionals) have meaningful limits as $\rho\to 0$, called Korevaar-Schoen type energies (cf.~\cite{Korevaar-Schoen}).
+In particular Korevaar-Schoen type energies can be defined if the space in question satisfies certain measure contraction properties, see \cite{Strurm98, Kuwae-Shioya03, Kuwae-Shioya08}.

+In this paper we study a different type of problems, namely we consider the operator $\Dr_X$ for a fixed ``small'' value of $\rho$.
 Our goal is to study the spectrum of $\Dr_X$ and its stability properties.

-Another interesting case is when $X$ is a discrete space.
+This extends to the case when $X$ is a discrete space.
 In this case all needed geometric data amounts to weights of points and the information of which pairs of points are within distance $\rho$.
 This structure is just a weighted graph (without any lengths assigned to edges) and the $\rho$-Laplacian defined by \eqref{1.21.12} is just the classic weighted graph Laplacian.
-Spectral theory of graph Laplacians is a well developed subject, see e.g.\ \cite{Chung,Sunada}.
+The spectral theory of graph Laplacians is a well developed subject, see e.g.\ \cite{Chung,Sunada}.

 In the case when $X$ is a Riemannian manifold, the spectral properties of $\rho$-Laplacians are studied in \cite{LM} in connection with random walks on the manifold.
-In this paper we study the topic from a different viewpoint.
-Namely we are interested in spectral stability under metric-measure perturbations.
+In our previous paper \cite{BIK14} we compare spectra of weighted graphs approximating a Riemannian manifold $X$ and the spectrum of the Beltrami-Laplace operator $\Delta_X$.
+This can be though of as a combination of two steps: First, one estimates how close the spectra of $\Dr_X$ and $\Delta_X$ are, and next, one estimates the difference between the spectra of $\Dr_X$ and $\Dr_{\Gamma}$ where $\Gamma$ is a graph approximating~$X$.
+Here we carry over an analogue of the second step to general metric-measure spaces.
+Our results apply to both ``nice'' metric-measure spaces approximated by arbitrary ones (Theorem~\ref{t:second}) and to possibly discrete metric-measure spaces close to each other (Theorem~\ref{t:stability}).
+In the latter theorem we explicitly estimate the closeness of spectra in terms of the metric-measure closeness and geometric parameters of the spaces.